The Embarrassing Truth

 Despite how common it is, most report that the fungus affects the way they view themselves and the way others view them.
 It can be very uncomfortable to reveal infected toenails, even in the privacy of your own bedroom.
 There’s also the concern of spreading the fungus to others through places like shared bathrooms, hotels and locker rooms.

 It is very important to be evaluated by Blackmer Foot & Ankle to insure that the problem you have is a fungus infection rather than a symptom from other medical conditions.
-If your toenail problem is determined to be fungal, there is a high probability that you also have a form of chronic Athlete's Foot (Chronic Hyperkeratotic Tinea Pedis) that does not respond to over-the-counter treatment.
-Quite often the pathogen that causes Chronic Hyperkeratotic Tinea Pedis is the same one that causes nail fungus.
-With out treating both, one of the other will reoccur.
-Also, they must be treated correctly or your toenail fungus will return.
-Treating a single toe or foot laser has an extremely high reinfection rate and is a waste of time and money.
+If your toenail problem is determined to be fungal, there is a high probability that you also have a chronic Athlete's Foot (Chronic Hyperkeratotic Tinea Pedis) that is quite often by the same fungal organism and does not respond to over-the-counter treatment.
+Without also treating the skin correctly, toenail fungus will often return.

-Since 1986, Dr. David Blackmer, a foot & ankle surgeon and Podiatrist, has treated thousands of toenails either medically, surgically or with the PinPointe FootLaser treatment plan.
+Since 1986, Dr. David Blackmer, a foot & ankle surgeon and podiatric physician, has treated thousands of toenails either medically, surgically or with the PinPointe FootLaser treatment plan.